 - Rehabilitation: The same immobilization that keeps stress off the healing bone also leaves the surrounding muscles with little to do.
 This leads to the loss of muscle mass, strength and flexibility.
 Special exercise regimes allow individuals to gradually rehabilitate their newly healed limbs without risking re-injury.

-To learn more about the human skeletal system and how to keep your bones healthy, visit the links on the next page.
+To learn more about the human skeletal system and how to keep your bones healthy, visit the links below.